 2. Research available grants

-For many industries there exist grant programs which are meant to spur on the development of businesses in specific sectors.
+For many industries there exist grant programs that are meant to spur on the development of businesses in specific sectors.
 These grants may be offered at the federal, state, or city level, and many are specifically aimed at startup fundraising.
 Do some digging, you may very well find that your business qualifies for a grant that even exceeds the amount you were aiming at obtaining.

 Pro-tip: Qualifying for a government grant usually requires having a clear and concise business plan, a list of milestones you plan on achieving, and the timeline of when you plan on reaching those goals.
 Make sure to have all of that squared away before beginning the application process for a grant, including a business disaster recovery plan.